sach1n1/wio_node_setup_Tutorial/README.md

 2. Before plugging in the programmer to the PC with the Wio Node connected to it as above, press the *func* button on the Wio Node.
 Keeping the *RST* button pressed plug the programmer into the PC.
 Once plugged in, release the button.
   - This ensures that the wio node starts in programmable mode.
   - Please Note: In order to flash the Wio Node again, you will have to eject the programmer and plug it again following this procedure.
-4. Now flash your program code as required, however remember to keep the following commands in the setup retain the functionality of the ports:
+4. Now flash your program code as required, however remember to keep the following commands in the setup to retain the functionality of the ports:

                   pinMode(15, OUTPUT);
                   digitalWrite(15, 1);